-5.9.9.1.1 5.10.3.1.1 To reduce auto dependency by promoting sustainable modes of transportation.
-5.9.9.1.2 5.10.3.1.2 To provide a range of transportation services to meet the diverse needs of the population.
-5.9.9.1.3 5.10.3.1.3 To maximize optimize the capacity of the transportation system to safely move both people and goods.

-5.10.3.1.4 To achieve a 50 per cent sustainable mode share in the Region of Peel by 2041.
-5.9.5.1.2 5.10.3.1.5 To support and encourage the development of an economically feasible, effective, efficient, sustainable and safe interand intraregional transit network and encourage the connectivity and coordination between transit services.
-5.9.5.1.3 5.10.3.1.6 To encourage the provision of improved transit service to Toronto- Lester B. Pearson International Airport and the surrounding employment area.
-5.9.5.1.4 5.10.3.1.7 To support and encourage transit-supportive development densities and patterns, particularly along rapid transit corridors and at designated nodes such as transit terminals, urban growth centres, GO stations Major Transit Station Areas, and mobility hubs , consistent with direction in the latest Provincial plans.
-5.10.3.1.8 To optimize existing transportation infrastructure by utilizing innovative F 0 10 1 2 transportation technologies and strategies.
-5.9.10.1.2 To encourage and support the development of a sefe attractive 5.10.3.1.9 To encourage and support the development of a safe, attractive, accessible and integrated network of bicycle and pedestrian facilities active transportation facilities on Regional roads-that enhances the quality of life, and promotes the improved health, of Peel residents of all ages and abilities.
-5.9.8.1.2 5.10.3.1.10 promote-Promote a transportation system that encourages sustainable CX mode choices, reduced emissions, and energy conservation.
+• , O 5.9.9.1.1 5.10.32.1 To reduce auto dependency by promoting sustainable modes of transportation.
+5.9.9.1.2 5.10.32.2 To provide a range of transportation services to meet the diverse needs of the population.
+5.9.9.1.3 To maximize the capacity of the transportation system to move both people and goods.
+5.10.32.3 To achieve a 50 per cent sustainable mode share in the Region of Peel by 2041.
+5.9.5.1.2 5.10.32.4 To support and encourage the development of an economically feasible, effective, efficient, sustainable and safe inter- and intra- regional transit network and encourage connectivity and coordination between transit services.
+To support and encourage the connectivity and coordination between transit services.
+5.9.5.1.3 5.10.32.5 To encourage the provision of improved transit service to Toronto- Lester B. Pearson International Airport and the surrounding Employment Area.
+5.9.5.1.4 5.10.32.6 To support and encourage transit-supportive development densities and patterns, particularly along rapid transit corridors and at designated nodes such as transit terminals, urban growth centres, GO stations and mobility hubs.
+To support and encourage transit-supportive development densities and patterns, particularly along rapid transit corridors and at designated nodes such as transit terminals, Urban Growth Centres, GO stations Major Transit Station Areas, and transportation hubs, consistent with direction in the latest provincial

+5.10.32.7 To optimize existing transportation infrastructure by utilizing innovative transportation technologies and strategies.

+To encourage and support the development of a safe, attractive, accessible and integrated network of bicycle and pedestrian facilities that enhances the quality of life, and promotes the improved health, of Peel residents.
+To encourage and support the development of a safe, attractive, accessible and integrated network of active transportation facilities on Regional roads-that enhances the quality of life, and promotes the improved health, of Peel residents of all ages and abilities.

+5.10.32.9 promote a transportation system that encourages energy conservation.